sillsdev/ptx2pdf/docs/documentation/ornaments.md

 If font-based elements are used, then only the (fill) colour can be specified.

 #### Border elements from graphic files
-The most recent addition (May 2022) implements graphics files as an image type.
-The graphic can be rotated and almost certainly stretched too, but cannot be recoloured.
+Graphic files (bitmaps formats understoot by XeTeX such as JPEG and PNG) can also be used.
+The graphic can be rotated and stretched, but cannot be recoloured.

 ### This does not implement pgf!
-While using the images from the above packages, the ornament-including code is in no way intended to be a version of the large and complex pgf-drawing environment.
+While using the images from the LaTeX pgf packages, the ornament-including code is in no way intended to be a version of the large and complex pgf-drawing environment.
 It only replicates fragments of code that are necessary to draw the ornaments in PDFs.
 Almost all of the documentation from the latex package is therefore entirely irrelevant to using the ornaments with PTXprint.

-### What this plugin adds
+### What this plugin adds to pgf
-The ornaments plugin can be instructed to stretch or repeat ornaments to hopefully provide a pleasing result, no matter what the final size of the side-bar is.
+The ornaments plugin can be instructed to stretch or repeat ornaments or groups of elements to hopefully provide a pleasing result, no matter what the final size of the side-bar / rule / border  is.
 Repeated elements can have matching or dissimilar counts.
 Counts determined from the top of the box can be re-used by other edges.

 ## Using the module
 The PTXprint user-interface can now select plugins.
 Enter `ornaments` in the plugins text box on the advanced tab.
+The standard border style sheet will normally be automatically included when ornamental borders are selected, but if you are only using ornamental rules, it may be that your particular configuration still requires `\stylesheet{standardborders}` in your `ptxprint-mods.tex` file.

 ## Specifying that a border or sidebar should use ornaments
 The relevant stylesheet entry to use the ornaments package is